nlimpert/crosscut/guideline.rst

    .. task:: This is a task.

-   .. internal:: Use the :rst:`task` directive to produce this admonition.
-This
+   .. role:author:: Use the :rst:`task` directive to produce this admonition.
-      is not a standard directive of reStructuredText, so it requires the :code:`rosin.didactic` extension.
+      This is not a standard directive of reStructuredText, so it requires the :code:`rosin.didactic` extension.

       .. code-block:: rst